 PKCS #11 key reloading only reloads keys.
 It must also operate under a preload session during which preload is reloading tokens that protect the keys used by PKCS #11, in high availability mode.
 When the PKCS #11 application is using a token-protected key, preload should first be run to reload the token while PKCS #11 is reloading the key.
-For information on running preload for PKCS #11 key reloading, see section PKCS #11 and JCE in the User Guide for your HSM.
+For information on running preload for PKCS #11 key reloading, see PKCS #11 with preload and Preload Utility.